rohanayush/project-automatidata/README.md

 ### Regression
 Regression has been performed in [Prediction using regression.ipynb](https://github.com/rohanayush/project-automatidata/blob/main/Prediction%20using%20regression.ipynb)

+**The purpose** of this regression model is to find ways to generate more revenue for taxi cab drivers, by regression.

 Conclusions:

 * Multiple linear regression is a powerful tool to estimate a dependent continous variable from several independent variables.